 • Organisational skills – Relating to the coordination of projects, budgets, and people.

-• Job-related skills – Technical skills relating to the job you’re applying for.
+• Job-related skills – Technical skills (hard skills) relating to the job you’re applying for.

-• Digital skills – Any digital tools or software you’re familiar or proficient with.
+• Digital skills – Any digital tools or software you’re familiar with or proficient in.

 Each of these subsections can be backed up by specific examples or achievements that demonstrate your skills.]